Unitarity of Symplectic Fermion in $\alpha$-vacua with Negative Central Charge

-where the vacuum energy density is chosen from the the point-splitting regularization of the one point function of the energy-momentum tensor $\llangle T(z) \rrangle = -{1\over 8 z^2}$.
+where the vacuum energy density is chosen from the point-splitting regularization of the one-point function of the energy-momentum tensor $\llangle T(z) \rrangle = -{1\over 8 z^2}$.
 Using the anti-commutation relations~\eqref{eq: anticomm rel} one can explicitly double-check the central charge $c=-2$ from the Virasoro algebra

-This result seemingly contradicts to the well-known proposition that CFT$_2$ with negative central charge has negative norm states because the symplectic fermion does not have any negative norm state in spite of the negative central charge.
-We find that the standard proof for the proposition has a loophole for the case of the symplectic fermion.
+This result seemingly contradicts the well-known proposition that CFT$_2$ with negative central charge has negative norm states because the symplectic fermion does not have any negative norm state in spite of the negative central charge.
+We find that the standard proof for the proposition has a "loophole" for the case of the symplectic fermion.